Citrulline Malate

 What is Citrulline Malate?

-Citrulline malate is a 1:1 or 2:1 ratio of L-CITRULLINE and MALATE (malic acid) — used extensively in performance and bodybuilding contexts.
+Citrulline malate is a 1:1 or 2:1 ratio of L-Citrulline and malate (malic acid) — used extensively in performance and bodybuilding contexts.
+Citrulline raises arginine and nitric oxide; malate participates in the Krebs cycle and may reduce muscle fatigue.

 What is the recommended dosage of Citrulline Malate?

-The clinically studied dose for Citrulline Malate is 6-8 g pre-exercise (most clinical research dose); 8 g taken 60 minutes before training in Pérez-trial.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 6-8 g pre-exercise (most clinical research dose); 8 g taken 60 minutes before training in Pérez-trial Always follow the product label and check with a healthcare provider for personal advice.